Organelles in eukaryotic and prokaryotic

 Eukaryotic Cells

 These are unicellular organisms and do not have membrane-bound cell organelles.
 Prokaryotes divide via using binary fission, while eukaryotic cells divide via mitosis.
 Reproduction happens through the process of .Unlike prokaryotic cells, eukaryotic cells have: a membrane-bound nucleus; numerous membrane-bound organelles—such as the endoplasmic reticulum, Golgi apparatus, chloroplasts, mitochondria, and others; several, rod-shaped chromosomes; Because a eukaryotic cell’s nucleus is surrounded by a membrane, it is often said to have a “true .0 μm in diameter, prokaryotic cells are significantly smaller than eukaryotic cells, which have diameters ranging from 10–100 μm ( Figure 5.Google Classroom.
 Their ribosomes are structurally smaller (70 S) in .
 Imarie uses a microscope to study different prokaryotic and eukaryotic organisms.A prokaryote is a simple, single-celled organism that lacks a nucleus and membrane-bound organelles.Eukaryotic cells are generally much larger than prokaryotic cells, frequently having a cell volume at least a thousandfold greater.
 Both, however, must carry out the same life processes.
-Eukaryotic cells are called so because they have a true nucleus.
+The small size of prokaryotes allows ions and organic molecules that enter them to quickly spread to other parts of the cell.

 Prokaryotic and eukaryotic cells (video)